-Summary: This write-up will guide users to use PowerShell command to export mailbox to PST Exchange 2016/2013/2010 by using Exchange Management Shell.
-The “New-MailboxExportRequest” cmdlet help users to export the Microsoft Exchange database mailbox to the Outlook data file.
-Also, the professional method helps users to save multiple Exchange mailboxes to PST and various file formats in bulk.
+Summary: This write-up will guide users to use the PowerShell command to export mailbox to PST Exchange 2016, 2013, 2010 by using Exchange Management Shell.
+The “New-MailboxExportRequest” cmdlet helps users to export the Microsoft Exchange database mailbox to the Outlook data file.
+Also, the professional method helps users to save multiple Exchange mailboxes to PST in bulk in a secure way.

-There are certain scenarios such as corruption, space size issues in Exchange Server, hardware failure, deletion of Exchange mailboxes, etc… These cases let Exchange and Naive users to export Exchange mailbox to Outlook data file to safeguard the data and to keep it safe and secure also.
-So, in the future they can import the PST file and access all the information.
+There are certain scenarios such as corruption, space size issues in Exchange Server, hardware failure, deletion of Exchange mailboxes, etc. These cases make the users export Exchange mailbox to PST to safeguard the data.
+If any such scenario occurs, the users can use the exported PST file in the future.

-Before using the Exchange PowerShell command there are certain thing that users need to do:
+Before using the Exchange PowerShell command, there are certain things that users need to do:

 1. By default, the Microsoft Exchange Server doesn’t export Exchange mailboxes.
-One need to provide Exchange “Mailbox Import Export” role that give permission to export the EDB mailbox.
-Follow the command given below to assign role:
+One needs to provide Exchange “Mailbox Import Export” role that gives permission to export data from the mailbox.
+Follow the command given below to assign a role:

 New-ManagementRoleAssignment –Role “Mailbox Import Export” –User “USER NAME”

-2. Create the shared folder which store the exported Exchange data and provide full permission to the Exchange Trusted Subsystem security group.
-Than users will export mailbox to Outlook data file.
+2. Create the shared folder that stores the exported Exchange data and provide full permission to the Exchange Trusted Subsystem security group.

-There are different Exchange mailboxes such as user, archive shared which contains important data.
-To export all these mailbox follow the command given below:
+There are different Exchange mailboxes such as user, archive shared which contain important data.
+To export all these mailboxes follow the command given below:

 New-MailboxExportRequest -Mailbox “enter mailbox name” -FilePath “\\ServerName\FolderName\nameoffile.pst”